phihag/ipaddress/OTHER_BACKPORTS.md

             return ipaddress.ip_address(packed)

 In my opinion, a backport should not necessitate additional workarounds like this.

+[Another incompability](https://github.com/maxmind/GeoIP2-python/issues/41) of py2-ipaddress is that `packed` property returns a `bytearray` object with that backport.
+Again, this backports strives to be compatible to the Python 3.3+ ipaddress.

 I have discussed with the py2-ipaddress folks at length, but as far as I understand their position is that they're writing py2-only code anyways, and thus don't have to care about py3/py2-ipaddress compatibility.
 Apparently, their code is also consistently confused between unicode strings and byte strings.
 They simply write `ipaddress.ip_address(bytearray(packed)))` to initialize from a packed representation, since they don't expect their code to ever be ported to Python 3.